-Criminal Justice Major \cdot BS - Program Requirements 42 hours, plus 12 credits in one concentration or Spanish Minor
+Criminal Justice Major · BS - Program Requirements 53 hours

 The interdisciplinary major in Criminal Justice is intended to help students develop the knowledge and background necessary to understand the origins of criminal behavior, the consequences of crime for society, and how societies seek to respond to crime.
 It draws from coursework in criminal justice, psychology, sociology, political science and will help students probe the deeper questions of how we determine what behaviors should be criminalized, what caused those behaviors, and how societies respond to those behaviors.
 It also seeks to help the student evaluate criminal justice systems from a Christian perspective to prepare students to serve God through compassionate service in this field.
 During the senior year, students will complete a semester-long field experience to further prepare for work in a variety of criminal justice fields.